taogen-docs/resources-of-learning/#cs-foundations.md

 - Expert Python Programming by Tarek Ziadé
 - Effective Python: 59 Specific Ways to Write Better Python by Brett Slatkin
 - High Performance Python: Practical Performant Programming for Humans by Ian Ozsvald and Micha Gorelick
+- **Programming Python: Powerful Object-Oriented Programming** by Mark Lutz

 Some More

 - Python Tricks: A Buffet of Awesome Python Features by Dan Bader
 - Web Scraping with Python by Ryan Mitchell
+- Data Science
   - Python for Data Analysis by Wes McKinney
+  - Intro to Python for Computer Science and Data Science by Paul Deitel, Harvey Deitel
+- AI
+  - Introduction to Machine Learning with Python: A Guide for Data Scientists by Andreas C. Müller and Sarah Guido
+  - Deep Learning with Python by François Chollet
+  - Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron

 Tutorials